ObsidianLabs/eos-studio-docs/source/contracts/dgoods/contracts.rst

       uint64_t primary_key() const { return category_name_id; }

     Holds account information.
 For fungible tokens ``amount`` is the token balance while for NFTs it is the number of owned NFTs.
-Users need to query the ``dgood`` table to find information for each NFT they own.
+Users need to query table :cpp:var:`dgood` to find information for each NFT they own.

 Actions